root-11/root-11.github.io/content/is-numpy-really-faster/is-numpy-really-faster.md

 ![pycharm progile](run_with_pycharm.png)

-the time spent is presented as follows
+the time spent is presented as follows:

 |name|call count| time | own time |
 |---|---:|---:|---:|